Long Beach Criminal Defense Attorney

 It is critical, therefore, in light of the Kelly case, that medical marijuana patients have their physician state on the recommendation the exact quantity the physician deems medically appropriate.

 Senate Bill 420 also required that California counties issue identification cards to patients who wanted them.
 Many patients, however, don't want to provide their personal information or disclose their status as patients.
 In L.A.
 County, the Department of Health charges $153 for a medical marijuana card.
-They require this fee and a copy of the doctor's recomendation.
-Read the entire language of SB420, Health and Safety Code sections 11362.7 to 11362.83.
+They require this fee and a copy of the doctor's recommendation.
+More information is available at their website: http://publichealth.lacounty.gov/mmip/

 B. THE PEOPLE VERSUS MEDICAL MARIJUANA PATIENTS

 The enactment of the medical marijuana laws in California, has not done much to ease the antipathy of police and local prosecutors towards medical marijuana patients.
-In the city of Long Beach, activists lobbied for years to achieve a reasonable policy by the local police regarding patients possessing and growing marijuana who have a doctor's recommendation to lawfully do so.
-Success was achieved on September 21, 2004 with the adoption by the Long Beach police department of a medical marijuana policy.
-Despite the lip service by the LBPD, medical marijuana patients are still arrested and prosecuted.
-Long Beach criminal lawyer Matthew Kaestner is a Long Beach attorney dedicated to the defense of persons accused of crimes including persons who are prosecuted despite their status as medical marijuana patients.
-In just the first quarter of 2008, criminal law attorney Kaestner has successfully defended clients facing charges of possession, transportation, and cultivation of marijuana who were medical marijuana patients.
+In the City of Long Beach, patient advocates lobbied for years for the LBPD to adopt a reasonable policy regarding medical marijuana.
+Despite achieving some success in September of 2004 with the adoption by the LBPD of a medical marijuana policy, medical marijuana patients are still arrested and prosecuted.

 It is critical that medical marijuana patients understand that the medical marijuana laws do not provide absolute immunity from arrest or prosecution.
-Medical marijuana patients, with valid doctor's recommendations are often cited or arrested for unlawful marijuana activity.
-However, our California Supreme Court has decided that the medical marijuana laws are a defense that can be raised to combat a prosecution for possession cultivation, or even transportation of marijuana.
+Patients, with valid doctor's recommendations are often cited or arrested for unlawful marijuana activity.
+However, our California Supreme Court has decided that the medical marijuana laws are a defense that can be raised to combat a prosecution for possession cultivation, or transportation of marijuana.
 As the law now stands after the Supreme Court ruling, an accused only has to raise the medical marijuana defense with some evidence that it applies, and the prosecution must thereafter disprove the defense.
 (People v.
 Mower, 2002.)

 A medical marijuana patient who is prosecuted for marijuana activity can use the current medical marijuana laws without being forced to prove that a "serious illness" is involved.
 Neither judges nor juries may "second-guess" a doctor's determination of medical necessity.
 (People v.
 Spark, 2004.)